aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 The only case that you might want to no use a method reference is when we are dealing with a method which the full name is longer than the lambda.
 For example: MyLongClassName::operate(i) can be replaced with i -> operate(i)

-That said, under certain specific circumstances, method references may be longer to write than the equivalent lambda.
-In particular, because you must qualify static method references with the class name you may sometimes prefer `i -> myFunction(i)` over `MyVeryLongClass::myFunction`.
-But in general, method references will usually be more compact than lambdas, and should be preferred even when they're a little longer.

 #### Complex expressions in method references

 You can put an expression of unlimited complexity before the `::` of a method